-In October 2015, South Carolina experienced unimaginable flooding in the many parts of the state.
+Last October, South Carolina experienced unimaginable flooding in the many parts of the state.
 Thousands of our neighbors lost everything.
-Since Hurricane Matthew affected the same areas and more in October 2016, the need was magnified.
-South Carolina Baptist Disaster Relief volunteers were joined by volunteers from many other states to minister to the families affected by the floods and by the hurricane.
+South Carolina Baptist Disaster Relief volunteers were joined by volunteers from many other states to minister to the families affected by the floods.
 Everything inside a flooded home was removed - walls, cabinets, carpeting; sometimes homes had to be gutted down to the studs.
-The SC Baptist Convention launched RebuildSC to help families have safe, livable homes.
+The SC Baptist Convention then launched RebuildSC to help families return to their homes.